 DR CHASE

-Dr. Chase spends much of her free time helping the local bunny rescue organization find homes for bunnies, such as Kibbles - a Dalmatian bunny who is part of the large Chase household, including two dogs, three cats, and a turtle.
+Dr. Chase spends much of her free time helping the local bunny rescue organization find homes for bunnies, such as Kibbles - a Dalmatian bunny who is part of the large Chase household, including two dogs, three cats, a turtle, and a parakeet.

 DR SANDERS